manucabral/winsock-example/README.md

 # Serat
-Simple chat server in C
+Simple chat server with client in C